By Spring Childcare · 11 May 2026

 Activities for home that help support a child’s mental health.

-Creative Arts and Crafts: Encourage children to express themselves through drawing, painting, or crafting.
+Creative Arts and Crafts: Encourage children to express themselves through drawing, painting or crafting.
 This not only boosts creativity but also helps them articulate emotions they might not be able to put into words.

 Mindfulness and Yoga: Introduce simple yoga poses and mindfulness exercises to help children learn how to manage stress and improve focus.
 There are many kid-friendly yoga videos available online that make the practice fun and engaging.
 You can join them to make it a family activity.